camaraproject/OTPValidation/README.md

 ## Release information

 * Note: Please be aware that the project will have frequent updates to the main branch.
 There are no compatibility guarantees associated with code in any branch, including main, until a new release is created.
 For example, changes may be reverted before a release is created. **For best results, use the latest available release**.
-* The release r2.3 with version 1.1.0 of the API one-time-password-sms is available [here](https://github.com/camaraproject/OTPvalidation/tree/r2.3)
+* The public release r2.3 with version 1.1.0 of the API one-time-password-sms is available [here](https://github.com/camaraproject/OTPvalidation/tree/r2.3)

   - API one-time-password-sms 1.1.0 definition **with inline documentation**:
     - OpenAPI [YAML spec file](https://github.com/camaraproject/OTPvalidation/blob/r2.3/code/API_definitions/one-time-password-sms.yaml)
     - [View it on ReDoc](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/camaraproject/OTPvalidation/r2.3/code/API_definitions/one-time-password-sms.yaml&nocors)